sidprobstein/simple_text_classifier/README.md

 drwxr-xr-x@  777 sid  staff  24864 Sep 26  2001 talk.politics.misc/
 drwxr-xr-x@  630 sid  staff  20160 Sep 26  2001 talk.religion.misc/
 ```
-4. Build a reference classification model known as the "IDF" (Inverse Document or Database Frequency) from all the files.
-This data is essential to classification as it provides term frequency information from as much text as possible.
+5. Build a reference classification model that models all the files.
+This data is essential to classification as it is essential to the "inverse document frequency" or IDF part of the classification relevancy (or 'fit') calculation.

 The -r switch tells train.py to recurse through all subdirectories and put it all into one model.